wenjgong/musicmotion/README.md

 # Multi-modal collaborative learning encoder for improving the accuracy of music recommendation

-This is the repository of the method presented in the manuscript "Multi-modal collaborative learning encoder for improving the accuracy of music recommendation" by Wenjuan Gong, Qingshuang Yu, etc. The manuscript is submitted to a peer review journal.
+This is the repository of the method presented in the manuscript "Multi-modal collaborative learning encoder for improving the accuracy of music recommendation" by Wenjuan Gong, Qingshuang Yu, etc. The manuscript was submitted to a peer review journal.

 ![avatar](./model.png)